Christian Flag

-The Christian Flag is an ecumenical flag designed in the early 20th century to represent much of Christianity and Christendom.
-Since its adoption by the United States Federal Council of Churches in 1942, it has been used by congregations of many Christian traditions, including Anglican, Baptist, Congregationalist, Lutheran, Mennonite, Methodist, Moravian, Presbyterian, and Reformed, among others.
+The Christian Flag is an ecumenical flag designed in the late 19th century to represent Christianity and Christendom.
+Since its adoption by the United States Federal Council of Churches in 1942, it has had varied usage by congregations of many Christian traditions, including Anglican, Baptist, Congregationalist, Lutheran, Mennonite, Methodist, Moravian, Presbyterian, and Reformed, among others.

 The flag has a white field, with a red Latin cross inside a blue canton.
 The shade of red on the cross symbolizes the blood that Jesus shed on Calvary.
 The blue represents the waters of baptism as well as the faithfulness of Jesus.
 The white represents Jesus' purity.
 The dimensions of the flag and canton have no official specifications.

 Origins

 The Christian Flag was first conceived on September 26, 1897, at Brighton Chapel on Coney Island in Brooklyn, New York in the United States.
 The superintendent of a Sunday school, Charles C. Overton, gave an impromptu lecture to the gathered students, because the scheduled speaker had failed to arrive for the event.
 He gave a speech asking the students what a flag representing Christianity would look like.
 Overton thought about his improvised speech for many years afterward.

-In 1907, he and Ralph Diffendorfer, secretary of the Methodist Young People's Missionary Movement, designed and began promoting the flag.
+In 1907, Overton and Ralph Diffendorfer, secretary of the Methodist Young People's Missionary Movement, designed and began promoting the flag.
 With regard to the Christian symbolism of the Christian Flag:

-The ecumenical organization, Federal Council of Churches (now succeeded by the National Council of Churches and Christian Churches Together) adopted the flag on 23 January 1942, 45 years after unofficial use since 1897; the Federal Council of Churches represented Baptist, Brethren, Eastern Orthodox, Episcopal, Methodist, Moravian, Lutheran, Oriental Orthodox, Polish National Catholic, Presbyterian, Quaker, and Reformed traditions, among others.
+The ecumenical organization, Federal Council of Churches (now succeeded by the National Council of Churches) adopted the flag on 23 January 1942, 45 years after unofficial use since 1897; the Federal Council of Churches represented Baptist, Brethren, Eastern Orthodox, Episcopal, Methodist, Moravian, Lutheran, Oriental Orthodox, Polish National Catholic, Presbyterian, Quaker, and Reformed traditions, among others.
 The Christian Flag intentionally has had no copyright or trademark rights connected to it, as the designer freely dedicated the flag to all of Christendom.
 Fanny Crosby wrote the words to a hymn called "The Christian Flag" with music by R. Huntington Woodman.
 Like the flag, the hymn is free use.
 On the Sunday nearest September 26, 1997, the Christian Flag celebrated its one hundredth anniversary.